 A: In general, if you are asked for information that you would normally provide, such as a course syllabus or outline, a reading list, or a copy of an article you should provide that information.
 You must also provide information that is about the requestor, such as grades on tests and papers.
 You should not provide a third party with any personal information.
 You also do not need to provide such things as exam questions, teaching materials or research notes, as these are excluded.
 If you have a question you may contact Ryerson’s Information and Privacy Officer at email@example.com.
 If you choose not to honour a request for information, the requestor has a right to file a Freedom of Information request.
 In the latter case, it will be Ryerson's General Counsel, in conjunction with the Information and Privacy Officer, who determines access to the information.

-A: An access request must be made to Ryerson's Information and Privacy Officer and requires a $5.00 initial filing fee.
-The Privacy Officer determines where the requested information is held and will work with the contact in that area to find the records requested and to determine if any exclusions or exemptions apply.
+A: An access request must be made to Ryerson's Privacy Officer and requires a $5.00 application fee.
+The Privacy Officer determines where the requested information is held and will work with the FIPPA contact in that area to find the records requested and to determine if any exclusions or exemptions apply.
 Fees are charged to the requestor for the time taken to search for and, if appropriate, prepare records for release.
-If the information is to be given to the requestor, the Privacy Officer expunges any personal information, or other excluded information from the record before it is disclosed.
+If the information is to be given to the requestor, the Privacy Officer redacts any personal information, or other excluded information from the record before it is disclosed.

-The following are considered to be transitory records and can be and indeed should be routinely disposed of when no longer needed:
+The following are considered to be transitory records that can and should be disposed of when no longer needed:

 - Managers should ensure that all transitory items are deleted or destroyed immediately when no longer needed.